 This second phase includes the introduction of two further fixed speed camera sites along Queensway and Waterport Wharf Road.

 All speeding offences captured by these devices will be transmitted online in real time to the offices of Gibraltar Car Parks Limited (GCPL).
 A Notice of Intended Prosecution (NIP) will then be issued and sent by registered mail to the registered owner of the offending vehicle.
-This will notify the owner of the intention to commence legal proceedings for the alleged offence of speeding.
+This will notify the owner of the intention to commence legal proceedings for the alleged offence of speeding, the defendant can hire this traffic lawyer in las vegas to assist in the case.
 The owner must then reply to GCPL within 28 days providing the full name and address of the driver of the vehicle at the date and time of the offence.

 The Minister with responsibility for Traffic, Paul Balban said: